Pavreally/AsyncDataAssetManager/README.md

 - Additional duplicate checking ensures that there are no additional references to resources in memory and that they are retained by the standard system.
 - Supports bulk asynchronous loading of unique Data Assets.
 - This subsystem enables recursive data loading.
 If you load a single DataAsset that includes multiple nested Data Assets, all of them will be loaded and filtered to avoid duplicates in memory.
 - Group your uploaded DataAssets using tags so that they can be unloaded at the right moment <i>(for example, this can be useful if you are uploading DataAssets in parts and want to unload them without affecting other necessary data still stored in memory)</i>.
+You can also choose which approach to use: a regular `FName` for complex tags (e.g., level names) or fixed tags like `FGameplayTag` for centralized management (so you don’t have to keep everything written down).
 - Supports asynchronous loading without memory retention <i>(e.g., if you need to immediately access data and then free up memory)</i>.
 - Single notification for bulk data load.
 The `OnAllLoadedADAM` delegate notifies when all Data Assets have been loaded simultaneously.
 It only functions if the `NotifyAfterFullLoaded` option is enabled, which is supported exclusively by the `LoadArrayADAM` method.
 - Disableable debug logs allow you to monitor the entire asynchronous data management process.
 Plugin settings are located in `Project Settings > Plugins > Async Technologies - ADAM`.